-{With the centralized urban sites, the wealth and homophily biases align to cause segregation, as shown in Theorem \ref{urb red thm}.
-However, when the placement of urban sites is distributed, the racial and wealth biases work against each other, and we get integration if the wealth bias is strong enough to overcome the homophily bias.
-(See Remark \ref{inequality} in Appendix \ref{A:miti} for additional explanation.) \begin{theorem} We assume we have a bank of urban sites with size $|\mathcal{U}| = cn$ evenly partitioning the city like we find with bus routes.
-If the number of the poor blue is small enough, $b_{\rm p} < \hat{b}_{\rm p}$, no matter how large $\lambda$ is, as long as $\gamma^{\hat{b}_{\rm p} - b_{\rm p}} > \lambda^{2c}64^{\frac{3\delta + 1}{4\delta}}$, and $n$ is sufficiently large, then configurations drawn from distribution $\pi$ will be $(\beta, \delta)-$segregated with exponentially small probability $\xi_4^{n}$, for some constant $0< \xi_4< 1.$ \end{theorem} Integration occurs because no matter how large the homophily bias weight $\lambda^{-(h(\sigma) - h(\nu))}$ is, as long as the energy term arising from the wealth bias, $\gamma^{p(\sigma) -p(\nu)}$, is larger, then the stationary distribution will be very unlikely to be segregated.} See Appendix \ref{A:miti} for proof details.
+{As we've shown, when urban sites are centralized, the wealth and homophily biases align to cause segregation, as shown in Theorem~\ref{urb red thm}.
+However, when the placement of urban sites is {\it distributed}, the racial and wealth biases will work against each other, and we will get integration if the influence of the wealth bias exceeds the homophily bias.
+See Figure~\ref{fig:sim1d} for simulations. \begin{theorem} In a city with $|\mathcal{U}| = cn$ urban sites evenly partitioning in the city (like we find with bus routes), a small number of poor blue agents, with $b_{\rm p} < \hat{b}_{\rm p}$, and any $\lambda>1$, if $\gamma^{\hat{b}_{\rm p} - b_{\rm p}} > \lambda^{2c}64^{\frac{3\delta + 1}{4\delta}}$, and $n$ sufficiently large, then configurations drawn from distribution $\pi$ will be $(\beta, \delta)-$segregated with exponentially small probability $\xi_4^{n}$, for some constant $0< \xi_4< 1.$ \end{theorem} Hence, integration occurs because no matter how large the homophily bias weight $\lambda^{-(h(\sigma) - h(\nu))}$ is, as long as the energy term arising from the wealth bias $\gamma^{p(\sigma) -p(\nu)}$ is larger, then the stationary distribution will be very unlikely to be segregated.} See below for the proof.